thylong/ian/README.rst

 .. code-block:: console

     $ ian
-    Ian is a simple tool to manage your development environment, repositories, and projects.
+    Ian is a simple tool to manage your development environment and repositories.

     Learn more about Ian at http://goian.io